 Ryan Noss is the Superintendent of the Corvallis School District.
 Prior to his appointment as Superintendent, he served as interim superintendent, as a special education teacher for six years, and a school and district administrator for eleven years.
 Ryan is a member of Corvallis Rotary Club; System of Care Executive Council, and the Confederation of Oregon School Administrators Work Group for Social Emotional Development.
 Ryan is excited to highlight the articulation of the District’s vision and that of the City of Corvallis.

-Kate Porsche serves as the Corvallis/Benton County Economic Development Office Manager.
+Kate Porsche serves as the Manger of the Corvallis/Benton County Economic Development Office.
 Previously she worked as City of Albany’s Economic Development and Urban Renewal Director.
 She serves as President of the Oregon Economic Development Association, and is a general urban renewal nerd.
 Her background in the public-sector paired with her work in communications, housing, and real estate have helped her to create strong public-private partnerships, focus on job creation, and guide the revitalization of her communities.
 Kate is a native Oregonian and a die-hard Beaver, having completed her Master’s degree in Public Policy at OSU in 2012.